fixedit-ai/Axis-ACAP-guides/README.md

 ## Preuninstall script
 This directory shows how the preuninstall script can be used to execute a script before the ACAP application is uninstalled from the camera.

+## Parameter handler
+This directory shows how the built in parameter library is used in SDK 3.